About Us Contact Shop

 You know that friend who can be nice but says low-key uncalled-for cutting remarks?

-Yeah, you don’t have time for them.
+Yeah, you don’t have time for them, so get rid of them immediately.

-1. You are worth so much more than to keep people who diminish the enjoyment you get out of life and ruin your self-esteem.
+You are worth so much more than to keep people who diminish the enjoyment you get out of life and ruin your self-esteem.

-13. Surround Yourself with Supportive People
+13. Surround Yourself With Supportive People

 14. Know That It’s Ok to Say No